top of page

 Logo Put It Down Lifestyle The 25 Days program helps you get your relationship with alcohol exactly where you want it in your life without judgment or shame.

-Getting Sober without AA
+Getting Sober Without AA

 Confident woman holding out her hand like a STOP sign - asserting her power and control.